Instance-Level Generation for Representation Learning: Experiments

 \subsection{Experimental details}

 \paragraph{Data generation details} We use GPT-4o \citep{hurst2024gpt} as an LLM for the object categories generation.
 The LLM is prompted to generate two types of objects: generic and domain-specific.
 Generic objects consist of daily-life objects, while domain-specific objects are objects represented in the particular domains of our evaluation benchmarks.
 Details about the number of generated object categories are in \cref{tab:gene_details}.
+Since the generic domain broadly covers concepts spanning across several specific domains, we assign it a larger number of object categories ($C$) and use smaller numbers for specific domains given their narrower scope.
+To balance the total number of instances, we assign different numbers of instances per category ($K$) accordingly.
+See supplementary for ablation study on $C$ and $K$.
 We set the number of inference steps to $1$ when generating instances from each object category using Stable Diffusion Turbo.
 Before applying ICLight to synthesize four distinct backgrounds, \ie $N=4$, we add random padding (up to 50\% of the image resolution) to the foreground-segmented instance, keeping the same aspect ratio.

 \paragraph{Training set variants} To evaluate the quality of our generated data, we compare the performance of the backbone models trained on our generated dataset, some of its variants and alternatives with real objects and/or images.